 Using a pair of TREDs is one of the easiest and most efficient ways of recovering your vehicle from sand.

-To perform a recovery with a pair of TREDs, you simply remove the sand from in front of your tires and wedge the TRED boards underneath them.
+To perform a recovery with a pair of TREDs, you simply remove the sand from in front of your tyres and wedge the TRED boards underneath them.
 Remember, all TRED models come with dedicated entry and exit points, so make sure you align it correctly.

 Once all your boards are in place, carefully accelerate and pull yourself out.

 A set or two of TREDs should get you out of most sand recovery situations.
 They are lightweight, designed to handle intense pressure and give you the greatest traction surface area.